Planets in astrology: Other Solar System bodies

-Comets and novae have been observed and discussed for several thousand years.
-Comets in particular were portents of great interest to ancient people and given various astrological interpretations.
-Both are erratic phenomena, and are rarely visible to the naked-eye; they are ignored by most modern astrologers.
+Comets and novae have been observed and discussed for several millennia.
+Comets in particular were regarded as omens in many ancient cultures and were given various astrological interpretations.
+Due to their irregular visibility and transient nature, however, they are generally not included in most modern natal astrological systems.

 Fictitious and hypothetical planets

 Some astrologers have hypothesized about the existence of unseen or undiscovered planets, which have not coincided with scientific hypotheses (such as hypothesized planets beyond Neptune).
 In 1918, astrologer Sepharial proposed the existence of Earth's "Dark Moon" Lilith, and since then, some astrologers have been using it in their charts; though the same name is also (and now, more commonly) used in astrology to refer to the axis of the actual Moon's orbit.

 Some astrologers have focused on the theory that in time, all twelve signs of the zodiac will each have their own ruler, so that another two planets have yet to be discovered; namely the "true" rulers of Gemini and Taurus.
 The names of the planets mentioned in this regard by some are Pallas (ruler of Taurus) and Apollo, the Roman god of the Sun (ruler of Gemini).
 Dane Rudhyar, for instance, proposed that the true ruler of Taurus is an undiscovered trans-Neptunian planet which he named Proserpine.